jcswe/jcswe.github.io/README.md

 # Portfolio Site

-I built this simple website as a way to show examples of professional work I have done as a full stack web developer and that are talked about in my resume.
+I built this simple website as a way to show examples of professional work I have done as a full stack web developer.
+The projects shown in the work tab of my site are ones that are talked about in my resume.
+You can click on each project thumbnail to see further details about that project.

-It has a mobile-first design and uses vanilla JS, HTML, and CSS.
+My site has a mobile-first design and uses vanilla JS, HTML, and CSS.
 Updates and modifications will continue to be added to this project as needed.

 You can visit my website [here](https://jcswe.github.io/).